UPPMAX/programming_formalisms/docs/project_start/git_startup.md

 ???- note "Instructor notes"

-    - Teacher give introduction with interaction 20 m
+    - Teacher gives introduction with interaction 20 m
     - Studens work in groups with at least one more used to Git in each

     Prerequisites are: